 The ICF was established in 1990 as a nongovernmental, nonprofit federation of societies representing ceramists, ceramic engineers, and ceramic scientists of the member countries.
 The purpose of the ICF is to promote and stimulate understanding and cooperation among member societies from different countries.
 The American Ceramic Society serves as the secretariat for the ICF.

 ICG is a non-profit international glass society consisting of 31 national organizations in glass science and technology, whose aim is to promote cooperation between glass experts.

 Keramos, founded by students at the University of Illinois in 1915, is a professional fraternity for ceramic engineers.
 The organization promotes scholarship and interest in the professional aspects of ceramic engineering, technology, and science.

 This conference addresses structure, properties, processing, and performance across the materials community.
-It is organized by ACerS, ASM, AIST, and TMS.
+It is organized by ACerS, TMS, AIST, and includes The Advanced Materials Show

 UNITECR is a biennial international conference that contributes to the progress and exchange of industrial knowledge and technologies concerning refractories.
 The American Ceramic Society serves as the secretariat for UNITECR.